 16. You’ll truly appreciate what you left behind.

-Not all of these things will happen to you - but there's no question that as a woman, solo travel will change you.
+Not all of these things will happen to you and yes, there are disadvantages to solo travel – but there’s no question that as a woman, solo travel benefits will far outweigh the negatives, and it will change you.